 A configuration, in which a BIG-IP Cache Controller redundant system uses content-aware traffic direction to enhance the efficiency of an array of cache servers storing Internet content for internal users.

-In products that support BIG-IP Cache, the hit_period specifies the period in seconds over which to count requests for particular content before determining whether to change the state (hot or cool) of the content.
+Specifies the period in seconds over which to count requests for particular content before determining whether to change the state (hot or cool) of the content.

 If you specify a value for hot_pool, but do not specify a value for this variable, the cache statement uses a default hit period of 10 seconds.
 See also cool, hot, and hot_pool.

-A network server which manages one or more virtual servers that the 3-DNS Controller uses for load balancing.
+A network server which manages one or more virtual servers that the 3DNS Controller uses for load balancing.

-In products that support BIG-IP Cache, hot is a term used to define frequently requested content based on the number of requests in a given time period for a given hot content subset.
+A term used to define frequently requested content based on the number of requests in a given time period for a given hot content subset.
 See also hot content subset.